alizvak/BQ-Q/README.md

 2. Adjust the `DECLARE` statements at the beginning of each query to define your desired reporting dates.
 3. Run the queries in BigQuery to instantly generate reports tailored to your needs.

+# Query Explanations

+This section provides a detailed breakdown of the queries included in the repository, organized into hierarchical folders based on their focus.
+Each folder contains queries grouped by their purpose, with descriptions and applications for easy understanding and quick deployment.

+---

+## **Event Scope**

+### **Folder Focus**
+The **Event Scope** folder focuses on event-level data, providing insights into user interactions, specific event occurrences, and detailed behavioral metrics.
+These queries are tailored to extract information about individual events, their attributes, and how they contribute to overall user engagement and business outcomes.

+---

+### **List of Queries**

+#### **1. Event Frequency Analysis**
+**Description:**
+This query calculates the frequency of specific events across users and sessions, identifying which events occur most often and their contribution to user engagement.

+**Application:**
+- Analyze which events are most frequently triggered by users.
+- Identify potential overuse or underuse of specific events for optimization.
+- Track event trends over time.

+---

+#### **2. Event Engagement Time**
+**Description:**
+Retrieves the total engagement time (in seconds) for specific events to understand how much time users spend on various interactions.

+**Application:**
+- Measure user interaction quality for key events.
+- Analyze the time spent on different event types to improve user experience.

+---

+#### **3. Top Event Parameters**
+**Description:**
+Extracts the most commonly used parameters for a given event and provides insights into their values and occurrences.

+**Application:**
+- Identify which event parameters are contributing most to user actions.
+- Fine-tune event parameter tracking for better attribution and understanding.

+---

+#### **4. Event Geo Analysis**
+**Description:**
+Provides a geographic breakdown of event occurrences, helping identify the location-based distribution of user interactions.

+**Application:**
+- Analyze event distribution by country, region, or city.
+- Tailor marketing campaigns to regions with high engagement.

+---

+#### **5. Event Comparison by User Type**
+**Description:**
+Compares event engagement between new and returning users, highlighting differences in behavior.

+**Application:**
+- Understand how user segments interact with key events.
+- Optimize onboarding and retention strategies based on user behavior.

+---

+#### **6. Custom Event Funnel**
+**Description:**
+Builds a funnel analysis for specific custom events to track user journeys across defined touchpoints.

+**Application:**
+- Analyze drop-offs and conversions at each stage of a custom event funnel.
+- Refine user flows to reduce friction and increase conversions.

+---

+#### **7. Event Time Distribution**
+**Description:**
+Provides a time-based analysis of event occurrences to identify peak interaction hours or days.

+**Application:**
+- Understand when users are most active with specific events.
+- Schedule campaigns and updates during high engagement periods.

+---

+### Next Steps

+Let me know if you'd like to proceed to the next folder and its queries, or make any adjustments to the structure and descriptions!

 ## Open-Source Collaboration